EliaLesyk/trailblazeGPT/README.md

- # Building GPT Step-by-Step
+# 🌟 Welcome, LLM Trailblazers!
+Let's Build Your LLMs Ground Up 🌟

-This repository contains a series of Jupyter notebooks that guide you through the process of building a Generative Pre-trained Transformer (GPT) model from scratch.
-The tutorial is designed to be accessible to a wide audience, with some mathematical simplifications to enhance understanding.
+This repository is dedicated to all Trailblazers embarking on the journey to build Large Language Models from the ground up and apply them to their projects.
+Here you will find a series of Jupyter notebooks that guide you through the process of building a Generative Pre-trained Transformer model from scratch.

-## Repository Structure
+## 🌳 Repository Structure

 ```
 .